ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 Other directories
 -----------------

-Collections MUST not use files outside ``meta/``, ``plugins/``, ``roles/`` and ``playbooks/`` in any plugin, role, or playbook that can be called by FQCN, used from other collections, or used from user playbooks and roles.
-A collection must work if every file or directory is deleted from the installed collection except those four directories and their contents.
+* Collections MUST not use files outside ``meta/``, ``plugins/``, ``roles/`` and ``playbooks/`` in any plugin, role, or playbook that can be called by FQCN, used from other collections, or used from user playbooks and roles.

+  * A collection MUST work if every file or directory is deleted from the installed collection except those four directories and their contents.
-Internal plugins, roles and playbooks (artifacts used only in testing, or only to release the collection, or only for some other internal purpose and not used externally) are exempt from this rule and may rely on files in other directories.
+  * Internal plugins, roles and playbooks (artifacts used only in testing, or only to release the collection, or only for some other internal purpose and not used externally) are exempt from this rule and may rely on files in other directories.

 .. _coll_docs_structure_reqs: